heroku/sf-functions-python/README.md

 echo "FunctionApex.test();" | sfdx force:apex:execute
 ```

-The developer console will show a log entry after the function executes which you can double-click to open.
-Toggle the
+The developer console will show a log entry in the bottom panel after the function executes, which you can double-click to open.
-Debug Only filter to reduce the log messages to just the ones from the `ApexTrigger` function.
-You should see a view like
+Toggle the Debug Only filter to reduce the log messages to just the ones from the `ApexTrigger` function.

-the one below:
+You should see a view like the one below:

 ![Developer Console](./assets/developer-console.png)